mhmohona/CognitiveLearners-MediumTrack/README.md

 # CognitiveLearners-MediumTrack
 Adding all resources and works I am doing as a part of Secure and private AI challenge Scholarship #sg_cognitive-learners - medium track team.

 ## Topic : image denoising using autoencoder

+Team Members:
+1. Samrat Mukherjee (suggested the topic and providing instractions how to move forword)
+2. Shivam Raisharma
+3. Mahfuza Humayra Mohona

 ## Important links to follow:
 - http://dkopczyk.quantee.co.uk/dae-part3/